boywithkeyboard/cheetah.mod.land/docs/extensions/files.md

 ---
 title: files
-description: An extension to serve static files from Cloudflare R2 or the local file system.
+description: An extension to serve static files from Cloudflare R2, an S3 bucket, or the local file system.
 order: 6
 ---